Redis Publishing¶

 asyncio.run(pub())

-Basic arguments
+Basic arguments¶

 The publish method accepts the following arguments:

-• message: bytes | str | dict | Sequence[Any] | pydantic.BaseModel - message to send
+message: bytes | str | dict | Sequence[Any] | pydantic.BaseModel - message to sendchannel: str = "" - channel to which the message will be sent.

-Message Parameters
+Message Parameters¶

 Redis by default sends a message in the form of raw bytes'.
-So **Propan** uses its own message transmission format: when calling thepublish` method, json is sent to Redis with the following fields:
+So **Propan** uses its own message transmission format:

 {